 There are many species of edible dock (Rumex spp.), all of which are related to buckwheat and rhubarb.
 As a group they generally have dark green leaves that are somewhat thick, and papery sheaths wrapping the base of their leaves and flower stems.
 Docks produce clustered seed heads in a panicle of 3-sided seeds that in some species tower tall above their sizeable leaves, similar to the seed stalks of rhubarb.
 When the seed heads dry out they are rust-red in color.

 One of the most widely known edible docks is curly dock (Rumex crispus), a non-native species considered by many to be an agricultural pest, which has leaf margins that are wavy or “curly.”
 The newly unfurling or recently unfurled, somewhat stretchy, lemony leaves and petioles (leaf stalks) are gathered and eaten raw or cooked.
 I like to chop them up and sauté them as a side dish with onions, in eggs, or in spinach-like preparations.

 About Narrow Dock

-A dock that abounds within walking distance from my house at 10,000 feet on urban edge of South Park, Colorado is narrow dock, also called willow dock (Rumex triangulivalvis) because the leaves are reminiscent of willow leaves.
-One of the group’s more diminutive members, it is often overlooked as a food source.
+A dock that abounds within walking distance from my house at 10,000 feet on the urban edge of South Park, Colorado is narrow dock, also called willow dock (Rumex triangulivalvis, Rumex salicifolius) because the leaves are reminiscent of willow leaves.
+The narrow docks are some of the group’s more diminutive members and are often overlooked as a food source.

 Narrow dock starts in a sprawling clump of narrow, basal leaves which range in shape from linear to lanceolate, narrowing to a point at the far end and narrowing to their thinner leaf stalks on the other.
 They are somewhat thick or rubbery to the touch, and dark green with a distinctively lighter midvein that sticks out on the underside (as in, not flush with the leaf).